 The Changing Role Will Encounter Roadblocks

 The heavy demands of today’s needs can often distract from building and shaping the innovative future.
 The need to see innovation as a critical business function and not just a luxury is important to this evolving role.
 Building relationships is building a bridge to the evolved CIO role.
-For example, 33 percent of CIOs surveyed say they have a service provider relationship with their LOB executives.
+For example, 63 percent of CIOs say their need to build high-performing teams has increased, and 48 percent report “needing to influence others” and “possessing emotional intelligence” as high-priority leadership skills.
 Ideally, the CIO – even outsourced – is truly part of the team, unbiased, objective and transparent.

 The Evolving Role